Local and National Resources

 Congress has provided more than a billion dollars for additional nutrition assistance for children, seniors, and low-income Americans.
 This includes waivers to allow those who typically receive meal assistance through schools or other means that have been disrupted due to the coronavirus to continue to qualify for meal assistance.

-Beginning Monday, April 13, more than 270 schools that have been high demand distribution sites for families will be open to provide free meals, Monday through Friday from 9 a.m. to 1 p.m.
+CPS is continuing grab-and-go meal distribution at over 450 schools.
+Parents/Guardians/Students can pick up meals at one of the CPS meal sites Monday through Friday from 8 a.m. to 1 p.m.
 CPS is providing meals through the rest of the school year.
 For the full list of meal sites open during coronavirus school closures, families can visit www.cps.edu/mealsites or call 773-553-KIDS (5437).

 The State of Illinois has received its statewide Economic Injury Declaration which means small businesses in all 102 Illinois counties may be eligible for low-interest working capital loans, Economic Injury Disaster Loans (EIDL) up to $2M per business and loan advances of up to $10,000 that do not have to be repaid.
 If you are a small business owner who needs help applying for Economic Injury Disaster Loans, you can contact a Small Business Development Center (SBDC) who can assist with the application process.
 To apply for loans apply directly through SBA on their website.